-Unfortunately, its seems that the Guardian falls into that morally-flexible category of British journalism, where people who kill in the defence of the United Kingdom are less reprehensible than those who kill in opposition to the United Kingdom.
-Regardless of the origins of the UFF-UDA mug in Lionel Shriver’s possession, or her own frequently stated condemnation of all politically-motivated violence, to pose with the item, the printed name artfully turned to face the camera, sends out a message of some kind, to someone, somewhere.
+Unfortunately, its seems that the Guardian falls into that morally-flexible category of British journalism, where people who kill in defence of the United Kingdom are less reprehensible than those who kill in opposition to the United Kingdom.
+Regardless of the origins of the UFF-UDA mug in Lionel Shriver’s possession, or her own well-known and frequently stated condemnation of all politically-motivated violence, to pose with the item, the name artfully turned to face the camera, sends out a message of some kind, to someone, somewhere.
 And by continuing to promote her career in the arts and literature through the pages of its newspaper, the liberal publication is complicit in that message, whether it likes it or not.

 Update: Lionel Shriver has responded to the above piece with a short article in Britain’s conservative Spectator magazine, claiming that it is “riddled with errors of fact”.
 Readers of An Sionnach Fionn are welcome to read both and make up their own minds.